prisms-center/IntegrationTools/README.md

         make install

     You might need to set the following environment variables:

     - INTEGRATIONTOOLS_PREFIX: This specifies where headers, the ``lw`` program, and the python module ``pfunction`` will be installed.
 If not set, the default location is ``/usr/local``.
 The headers are installed to $(INTEGRATIONTOOLS_PREFIX)/include/IntegrationTools.
 The ``lw`` program to $(INTEGRATIONTOOLS_PREFIX)/bin/lw. $(INTEGRATIONTOOLS_PREFIX) is passed to the ``--prefix`` option of the python ``setup.py`` installation script.

     - INTEGRATIONTOOLS_BOOST: This specifies where the Boost libraries are located.
 If not set, the default compiler search path is used.

+    - INTEGRATIONTOOLS_PYTHON: This specifies which python to use.
+Default is "python".